 For more details about the alternatives, long-term potential risks and results, as well as the many benefits of Advanced LASIK at Parkhurst NuVision, visit our LASIK page by clicking here.

 The Visian ICL (Implantable Collamer Lens or Implantable Contact lens) is an advanced form of vision correction providing ultra-hi def vision to correct nearsightedness and astigmatism.
 The Visian ICL produces excellent vision results.
 In fact, many top performing athletes, Olympians, and US Military snipers have embraced the Visian ICL procedure because of the reliable visual clarity it achieves.
 Implantable lenses function similar to contact lenses to correct poor vision.
-They are able to produce superior vision results becuase they help they natural lens of the eye work better, without the need for removal or permanent reshaping of any part of the eye.
+They are able to produce superior vision results because they help the natural lens of the eye work better, without the need for removal or permanent reshaping of any part of the eye.

 The Visian ICL is designed to offer permanent vision correction without the need for any maintenance in the future.
 One unique thing about the Visian ICL is that it can be removed or replaced if vision needs change over time.
 The clear lenses are placed behind the iris and in front of the natural lens.
 This enables light to focus properly on the retina.
 As an added benefit, the Visian ICL lens material contains UV protection that blocks harmful UV rays.

 Unlike contacts, patients cannot feel the Visian ICL in their eye.
 Apart from regular eye exams, the Visian ICL typically does not require any maintenance.
 Because the Visian ICL is placed behind the iris, it cannot be seen in the mirror and is undetectable to onlookers.